adlnet/xAPI-Spec/xAPI.md

 </table>
 <a name="reqparticipants"/>
 #### 2.2.2 Requirements Gathering Participants
-In collection of requirements for the Experience API, there were many people and organizations that provided invaluable feedback to SCORM, distributed learning efforts, and learning in general.
-Project Tin Can User Voice Site, Rustici Software Blog, etc.
+During the collection of requirements for the Experience API, many people and organizations provided invaluable feedback to SCORM, distributed learning efforts, and learning in general: Project Tin Can User Voice Site, Rustici Software Blog, etc.

 ### 2.3 Reading guidelines for the non-technically inclined.

 Since you’re reading this document, it’s probably safe to say that you’re interested in understanding the Experience API (xAPI), informally called the "Tin Can API".
 The purpose of this document is to describe how the xAPI is implemented in a large variety of systems.
-It’s a fairly technical document by nature and you may decide that you don’t understand much of it.
+It’s a fairly technical document and you may decide that you don’t understand much of it.
 Even so, there are useful things to learn by reading further.
-Not only because the tools that you work with are based on the specifications described below; the technical people that you talk to may assume that you have a basic level of knowledge.
+Not only because the tools that you work with are based on the specifications described below; the technical people whom you talk to may assume that you have a basic level of knowledge.
 For this reason you’re advised to read the small sections labeled ‘description’ and ‘rationale’ while skipping the ‘details’ and ‘examples’.
-Needless to say, many other sources can be found that explain xAPI very well, but this document is the core of them all.
+Needless to say, many other sources can be found that explain the xAPI very well, but this document is the core of them all.

 <a name="defintions"/>
 ## 3.0 Definitions